Osinbajo to inaugurate multi-billion naira projects in Zamfara - Nigeria Today

 Liman said the Army Command Secondary Schools established in the state and constructed by the state government, would also be inaugurated.

-He said that activities to mark the anniversary would commence on May 12, and urged people of the state to maintaining government projects situated in their communities.
+He said that activities to mark the anniversary would commence on May 12, and urged people o

-The post Osinbajo to inaugurate multi-billion naira projects in Zamfara appeared first on Vanguard News.
+The post Osinbajo to inaugurate multi-billion naira projects in Zamfara appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share